 Comparing Internet providers before choosing which one to go with is an important step in the buying process.
 While Verizon FiOS has a limited availability area, especially in comparison to the Time Warner service area, many consumers want a side-by-side comparisons of what each plan has to offer for the price, to determine the best choice for their needs and budget.

-Promotional Offers and Pricing
+Promotional Offers, Bundling, and Current Pricing

 FiOS Phone Service

-Time Warner Cable
+Time Warner Cable At a Glance

 Which do You Prefer?
 Verizon FiOS or Time Warner Cable